dpwolfe/otucha/README.md

 A cross-platform C++ OpenGL program.
 Builds and runs natively on Windows, OSX and Linux.
 Runs in Chrome, Firefox and Safari (OSX) when built with Emscripten.

 ### In Progress
-- Creating mock implementation of OpenGL calls for testing with gmock
+- Increasing code coverage using the OpenGL and GLEW mocks

 ### Developer Setup
 *Pay careful attention to platform specific instructions.*